 Lean is all about delivering more value to the customer.
-In order to keep your clients happy, you need to establish a stable pace of delivering that value.
+To keep your clients happy, you need to establish a stable pace of delivering that value.

 A common mistake that novice lean managers make is focusing strictly on getting rid of the Muda (aka the 7 wastes of Lean).

-However, they have trouble understanding that failing to maintain a steady rhythm of work is causing many of other process wastes.
+However, they have trouble understanding that failing to maintain a steady work rhythm is causing many other process wastes.

 Unevenness is a major waste on its own in Lean.
 Known as Mura, it can disrupt a company’s workflow even on a global level if left unattended.

 Mura is the waste of unevenness or inconsistency.
 Depending on your context, it can have more than one manifestation.

 Mura is the conjunction of overburdening some resources while others wait or alternating over time between overburdening and underutilizing the same resources.

 A typical prerequisite for unevenness is the inability to smooth out your process and create a balanced takt.
 As a result, your team tries to process as fast as possible, one large batch after another, with little thought of how your process will handle the burden.